jeremyosborne/ant_cities/README.md

 - Not Started or on hold.

 - Game System
-    * Publisher/Subscriber middleware (see src/events.py).
-    - Add an audit to the pub/sub system that provides a hashed set of lists for all subscribed events.
     - UI elements need to have the ability to convert a screen coordinate to a UI equivalent element, and also determine if the collision happened inside of them.